 This is how we learn Alice has no problem with polygamy — she alreay knows Edgar is married to a 26-year-old.
 In fact, now she wants Betty to join the farm more than ever, as does Edgar, Toni, Cheryl (Madelaine Petsch), Kevin (Casey Cott), and Principal Weatherbee (Peter Bryant).
 Rather than give in to Edgar’s sway, Betty runs out of the Farm, leading to one of Riverdale’s best horror moments: the Farmies chasing Betty like a pack of zombies.
 Thankfully, her car doesn’t stall as they swarm the vehicle.
 How can this end?

 Gladys Jones battles a dead woman

 Drug-dealer Kurtz (Jonathan Whitesell) helps to kidnap Jellybean at the Gargoyle King’s behest.
-This conspiracy shouldn’t be all that since Kurtz ends up dead and Jellybean survives, despite the fact Kurtz tells “acolyte” Ricky DeSantos (Nico Bustamante) to kill her.
+This conspiracy shouldn’t be all that surprising since Kurtz ends up dead and Jellybean survives, despite the fact Kurtz tells “acolyte” Ricky DeSantos (Nico Bustamante) to kill her.